Doping in figure skating: Meldonium

 In figure skating, meldonium may have the potential to improve endurance performance and encourage the use of hormones and stimulants, which could lead to misuse of meldonium as the sport requires strength, endurance and artistry.
 Meldonium could be exploited because of the utilisation of fatty acid when exercising, along with decreased production of lactate acid after exercise and improved storage of glycogen.
-This can benefit figure skaters (i.e. Elizaveta Tuktamysheva and Ekaterina Bobrova) as they have a faster recovery time and are able to train at least 33 hours a week (27hrs on-ice training and 6hrs off-ice training) meaning figure skaters are able to train even longer and harder and recover faster.
+This can benefit figure skaters as they have a faster recovery time and are able to train at least 33 hours a week (27hrs on-ice training and 6hrs off-ice training) meaning figure skaters are able to train even longer and harder and recover faster.
 Illustrated by the potential effects for meldonium to improve performance in figure skating without building bulk from steroids.

 Pseudoephedrine

 Example of pseudoephedrine in capsule form of Sudafed where it contains 60 mg of pseudoephedrine hydrochloride.

 Pseudoephedrine (PSE), is a commonly used drug for nasal decongestants that shrinks blood vessels in the nasal passage.
 It is mainly used to treat nasal and sinus congestion or congestion of the tubes that drain fluid from your inner ears, called the eustachian tubes.
 This drug has been banned by WADA as it is a stimulant and has the potential to enhance athletic performance Due to its similarity between the structure of ephedrine and other central nervous systems stimulants.
 In figure skating, as stated by Scott Hamilton that "stimulants were equally dangerous for a skater's success.
 They could make you lose touch with the ice and ruin your concentration,″.
 Thus illustrates the possible negative impact of stimulants in figure skating.
 But the effect of pseudoephedrine continues to be debated due to the lack of high quality random controlled trial (RCT) which could determine the exact role of pseudoephedrine in the body and whether it should be banned by WADA.
 As stated by this study that a "higher dose of PSE may be more beneficial than an inactive placebo or lower doses in enhancing athletic performances".
-With more research and understanding about the possible effects of this drugs, "Since PSE is present in over-the-counter decongestants such as Sudafed, changes may allow athletes(i.e Elena Berezhnaya) to take appropriate doses for symptomatic relief, while taking the necessary precautions to avoid doping allegations and harmful side effects".
+With more research and understanding about the possible effects of this drugs, "Since PSE is present in over-the-counter decongestants such as Sudafed, changes may allow athletes to take appropriate doses for symptomatic relief, while taking the necessary precautions to avoid doping allegations and harmful side effects".
 This illustrates the potential that possible athletes could misuse the drug as it is a nasal decongestants without the intention of performance enhancing.